Complete Guide to Renting a Car in Costa Rica

 Top Reasons to Rent a Car in Costa Rica

-Costa Rica is a place like no other — a land where lush rainforests meet sparkling beaches, and wildlife roams freely.
+Costa Rica is a place like no other.
+It’s a land where lush rainforests meet sparkling beaches, and wildlife roams freely.
 While the beauty is undeniable, it’s the ability to truly immerse yourself in this country’s unique landscapes that makes renting a car such a fantastic option for your travels.
 Here are 4 reasons you should opt for renting a car in Costa Rica:

-- Access to Remote Locations: Costa Rica’s charm often lies in its hidden corners — secluded beaches, secret waterfalls, and quiet mountain villages that you won’t find on most tourist maps.
+2. Access to Remote Locations: Costa Rica’s charm often lies in its hidden corners; secluded beaches, secret waterfalls, and quiet mountain villages that you may not find on a tourist maps.
 Renting a car lets you to venture off the beaten path and discover these stunning places on your own terms.

-- Cost-Effective for Groups and Families: If you’re travelling with a family or group of friends, renting a car in Costa Rica is an affordable way to get around.
+3. Cost-Effective for Groups and Families: If you’re travelling with a family or group of friends, renting a car in Costa Rica is an affordable way to get around.
 It can save you a significant amount compared to relying on shuttles, taxis, or tours.
-Plus, with the right vehicle, you can travel together in comfort while sharing experiences and making memories along the way.

 Airport Pickup & Drop Off

-When you land in Costa Rica, the first part of your journey begins — airport pickup.
+When you land in Costa Rica, the first part of your journey begins… the airport pickup.
 Costa Rica has two major international airports: Juan Santamaría International Airport (SJO) in San José and Daniel Oduber Quirós International Airport (LIR) in Liberia.
 From here, it’s easy to pick up your rental car and get started on your adventure right away.

 Meet and Greet:

 Upon arrival, most rental agencies provide a “meet and greet” service in the airport.
-After clearing customs, you’ll either head to the rental counter or catch a shuttle to the rental office, where your car will be waiting for you.
+After clearing customs, you’ll either head to the rental counter or catch a shuttle to the rental office to check in and pick up your vehicle.

 Stay Focused:

 Bypass the eager hustlers offering rides or those who tell you your car rental company is out of business.
-Just say “No Gracias” and continue to the rental car counter or rental car’s shuttle service to their location.
+Just say “No Gracias” and continue to the rental car counter or rental car’s shuttle service.
 Keep in mind that if someone asks to help you with your luggage and you accept that they are expecting a small tip as gratitude for this service.

 Drop Off: